AhmedMubarakSoftware/musala_gateway_test/README.md

 Framework: Spring Boot

+Additional tools and Libs : Swagger tools , Lombok Lib

 Database: MySQL

 Automated build: Apache Maven

-UI:  Angular
+UI:  Angular ( Not complete)

-Database Script
+Steps for working
 --------------------------------------------------------------------
-to create the database and it's tables run musala_db.sql in the MySql db editor .

-to build and run from linux
+#1.DataBase Creation
 --------------------------------------------------------------------

-To build open a terminal and execute ./build_backend_linux.sh

-To run open a terminal and execute ./run_backend_linux.sh

-to build and run from windows
+1.1. create the database and it's tables run the commands in the /files/musala_db.sql in the MySql db editor .

+#2.Building and Running
 --------------------------------------------------------------------
+2.1. build and run from linux

+ - build open a terminal and execute ./build_backend_linux.sh

+ - run open a terminal and execute ./run_backend_linux.sh

+2.2. build and run from windows

-To build open a console and execute build_backend.bat
+- build open a console and execute build_backend.bat

-To run open a console and execute run_backend.bat
+- run open a console and execute run_backend.bat

-Endpoints:
+#3.
+Viewing and interacting with All EndPoints
 --------------------------------------------------------------------
+- open the browser and type http://localhost:8081/swagger-ui.html#/

+- navigate throw all Endpoints in the gatewayController like :

 Get all stored gateways:
 --------------------------------------------------------------------